 “While there are a number of potential aesthetic purposes, customized paint brushes or strong adhesive surfaces might be at the top of people’s lists on what 3D printed hair could be used for.”

 I would guess the exact opposite.
 The aesthetic purposes will be far more important from a commercial perspective.
 Or maybe I am just underestimating the market for paint brushes and adhesive surfaces?

-Perhaps they have since improved upon their methodology even further?
-In any case, here is a NY Daily News article from March where I first read about the company.
-Their work was even covered on 3dprint.com earlier this year.
-The company’s technology is essentially an attempt at making a much better wig/hairpiece/hair system/toupee than anything that is in existence today, with far less expensive and less frequent maintenance requirements, plus a better individualized fit (scalp mapping).
+You can watch is a Lab Tour video of the company to learn more.
+Their work was even covered on 3dprint.com in 2016.
+The company’s technology is essentially an attempt at making a much better wig/hairpiece/hair system/toupee than anything that is in existence today.
+With far less expensive and frequent maintenance requirements.
+Plus a superior individualized fit (scalp mapping).
 The technology is based on CNC systems that are being sold around the world by Cesare Ragazzi.